 In the digital world, working out how many visitors a store has, how those visitors use the online store and what promotions are delivering results is fairly easy to do.
 But what about the real world?
-If you have a bricks and mortar store how do you gather the kinds of metrics that can generate essential insights for driving sales and making essential decisions about marketing and spend?
+If you have a bricks and mortar store how do you gather the kinds of retail analytics that can generate essential insights for driving sales and making essential decisions about marketing and spend?

 The answer is footfall counters.

 Footfall counters are everywhere

 People counting technology has already been rolled out to public spaces such as train stations and museums, as well as thousands of retail stores.
 These are systems that enable retailers or station operators to keep track of the numbers of people passing through.
-Infrared time of flight technology used on the Vector 4D people counter accurately counts people who pass by its sensors, analysing whether people are coming or going, how long they spend in certain areas.
+Infrared time of flight technology used on the Vector 4D people counter accurately counts people who pass by its sensors, analysing whether people are coming or going and measuring how long they spend in certain areas.
 It even detects staff and removes them from count data to ensure it reports only the most accurate data.

 The concept of footfall counters is simple enough – monitoring visitor numbers – but how do they actually deliver results?

 How do footfall counters work

-Footfall counters, also called people counters, are sensors that capture movement and combine this with software to help produce a range of metrics.
+Footfall counters, also known as people counters, are sensors that capture movement and combine this with software to help produce a range of metrics.
 Accurate and repeatable footfall measurements can provide key business data that allows a store to calculate certain crucial metrics, for example:

 - The conversion ratio of your store (total sales transactions divided by total traffic)